 The cost of living and traveling in Eritrea highly depends on how you exchange your money.
 If you go with the official rates, Eritrea will be surprisingly expensive, but if you go for the black market rates, then Eritrea would be rather cheap.

-A local Asmara Beer was priced 20 Nakfa in a bar or restaurant but would cost you 35–40 Nakfa in a supermarket.
+A local Asmara beer was priced at 20 Nakfa in a bar or restaurant but would cost you 35–40 Nakfa in a supermarket.
 Similarly, a soft drink would cost 9–12 Nakfa in the bar or restaurant but 40–50 Nakfa in the supermarket.

-The most common food in Eritrea is pizza and pasta (No Joke).
-Still some Italian influence here!
-A spaghetti bolognese would cost you from 100–200 Nakfa and a pizza from 140– Nakfa.
+The most common food in Eritrea is pizza and pasta (no joke).
+There is still some Italian influence here.
+A spaghetti bolognese would cost you from 100–200 Nakfa and a pizza from 140 Nakfa.

-When I say it´s bad, I do mean extremely bad.
-Out of the 100 countries that I have been to (except North Korea), Eritrea by far the worst in the world when it comes to getting online.
+When I say it’s bad, I do mean extremely bad.
+Out of the 100 countries that I have been to (except North Korea), Eritrea is by far the worst in the world when it comes to getting online.